 Eggs Benedict.
 Neither quick or easy.
 But, impressive.
 Indeed.
-And this recipe is here to make you rethink just how hard eggs benedict have to be.
+And this recipe is here to make you rethink just how hard these poached eggs on a muffin have to be.
 It’s quick and easy and can probably be made with ingredients you already have in your fridge.
 Go on and check it out.

 Then get back to bed.